 Client Uploads with Vercel Blob

-Vercel Blob is available in Beta on Hobby and Pro plans
+Vercel Blob is available on all plans

 Those with the owner, member, developer role can access this feature